jka6502/stratum/README.md

 - **Avoiding problems**

-All of the multi-execution issues can be overcome by just avoiding mixing logic with require calls - which is generally good advice anyway.
+All of the multi-execution issues can be overcome by just avoiding mixing logic with require calls, and requiring any dependencies at the top/start of any file - which is generally good advice anyway.

-If you absolutely must mix logic and `require` calls, be careful to cache state globally to ensure the same path is taken if the logic is executed a second (or nth) time.
+If you *absolutely must* mix logic and `require` calls, be careful to cache state globally to ensure the same path is taken if the logic is executed a second (or nth) time.
 Basically, any logic preceeding your `require` calls must be idempotent - or odd things will happen.